ShaileshRawat1403/tech-docs/tech-writer-portfolio/01-internal-communications/policy-update-notification.md

 We’ve updated our Remote Work Eligibility Policy to reflect the growing flexibility needs across teams and locations.
 The key changes include:

 - Hybrid employees may now request up to 3 remote weeks per quarter
 - Approval flows have been centralized through the HRIS portal
 - Eligibility is now based on tenure and performance bands

 Why this matters:
-We want to offer greater flexibility while ensuring alignment with our compliance, security, and team collaboration needs.
+We want to offer greater flexibility while ensuring alignment with compliance, security, and team collaboration needs.

 Effective Date:
-This updated policy will go into effect starting August 1, 2025.
+This updated policy takes effect on August 1, 2025.

 What you need to do:
-Please review the full policy and update your remote work preferences in the HRIS portal by July 25.
+Please review the updated policy and submit your remote work preferences via the HRIS portal by July 25.

 Resources:
-- Full Policy [link]
+- Full Policy: [link]
-- Remote Work FAQ [link]
+- Remote Work FAQ: [link]

 Questions?
-Reach out to peopleops@company.com
+Reach out to peopleops@company.com.

 Thanks,
 People Operations